KDE/digikam-doc/setup_application/camera_settings.rst

     :alt:
     :align: center

-    The digiKam Camera Configuration Panel With The Import Window View
+    The digiKam Camera Configuration Panel with the Import Window View